olilanz/RooCode-Local-Evaluation/README.md

 Moreover, some models state support for larger contexts — although they have been trained for smaller ones.
 They apply a technique called RoPE scaling (Rotary Position Embeddings), essentially extrapolating at the expense of precision.
 Depending on the algorithm, they scale linearly or more precisely in the lower end of the context, and less precisely in the higher end of the context.

-You also ovserve the use of ROPE scaling in the Ollama log (with my annotations):
+You also observe the use of ROPE scaling in the Ollama log (with my annotations):

 ```log
 llama.context_length	16,384	  # Base trained context length